vfrenkel/cia_factscrape/readme.txt

 APPROACH:

-The language of choice for this project is Python because the project requirements allow me to greatly value speed of development over speed of execution.
+The language of choice for this project is Python because the project requirements allow me to prioritize speed of development over speed of execution.

 The software engineering approach taken for this project is a hybrid between the waterfall model, where everything is planned out from the start before being coded, and the agile development model, where the software is incrementally revised and the general plan modified according to issues/realizations that come up.